 Power Gain (Ap) = AV * Ai

-Note: For Power gain you can divide the power obtained at the output with the power obtained at the input.
+Note: For Power gain you can also divide the power obtained at the output with the power at the input end.

-Amplifier gain can be calculated in terms of decibels.
-The expression for calculating gain are given as:
+Gain can also be calculated in terms of decibels.
+The expression for calculating gain is given as: